sanjeevai/ML-Capstone/proposal/proposal.md

 ### Problem Statement

 One of the most pressing issues facing American universities is the number of students who fail to graduate.
-Nearly one out of five four-year institutions graduate fewer than one-third of its first-time, full-time degree-seeking first-year students within six years.
-Although there are various explanations for attrition, I will try to identify the most important feature which affects the retention and graduation rates in 4-year institutions.
+Nearly **one out of five** four-year institutions graduate fewer than one-third of its first-time, full-time degree-seeking first-year students within six years.
+Although there are various explanations for attrition, I will try to identify the most important feature which affects the retention and graduation rates in **4-year institutions.**

 We have two target variables:

 1. Graduation rate, and
 2. Retention rate

-Both are continuous variable so this is a regression task.
-We will train same regression models for both target variables but the final model will be chosen based on the `r2_score`.
-It may be the case that one model works good for graduation rate and some other works good for retention rate.
+Both are continuous variable so this is a **regression task.** We will train same regression models for both target variables but the final model will be chosen based on the `r2_score`.
+It may be the case that one model works good for graduation rate and another one for retention rate.

 <a id='data'></a>